 Field trips don't have to center on harvest activities --- I encourage you to be creative as you think of fun things to do this fall.
 Obviously, our locations in different parts of the country will dictate what choices we have.

 My opinion is that field trips should be whatever you want them to be -- as long as there's learning involved.
 It could be a lovely nature hike, or a full-blown visit to the Grand Canyon.

-Whether it's observing the interesting foliage, or doing some fall planting --- try to think of things that will not only enhance what your kids are studying in school, but things that will enrich your day, such as fostering a spirit of cooperation & appreciation among the children.
+Whether it's observing the interesting foliage, or doing some fall planting --- try to think of things that will not only enhance what your kids are studying in school, but things that will enrich your day, such as fostering a spirit of cooperation and appreciation among the children.

 My favorite field trips?
-Pumpkin-picking, meeting dad downtown for lunch, hearing The National Philharmonic orchestra, & visiting George Washington's Mount Vernon.
+Pumpkin-picking, meeting dad downtown for lunch, hearing The National Philharmonic orchestra, and visiting George Washington's Mount Vernon.
 Colorful, memorable times, with an awakening of the senses.
 In my eyes, they were all great field trips, because we learned something each time!

 Enjoy the day, and enjoy autumn.
 As always --- with God's help, keep being the best mom you can be!